FA3Io3VF/ValidateMailPassword/README.md

 # ValidateMailPassword
 Validate mail and password

-An example for validating tools
+An example for validating email and password